 - Now go to File > Save As... to save the repaired audio as a Wav, AIFF, FLAC, or OGG file.

 - Finally, replace the video clips’ audio in your video with the repaired audio file.

-If you wish to set the repair parameters yourself, the repair tools are available on the righthand side of the screen.
-Just select the region you wish to repair, click on the tool you wish to apply, then make adjustments as required.
+If you wish to set the repair parameters yourself, the repair tools are available on the right-hand side of the screen.
+Just select the region you wish to repair, click on the tool you wish to apply, then adjust as required.

 RX Elements by iZotope is normally $129 but I bought it in the recent sale for $29.
 I really liked version 6 but after playing around with RX7 Elements my impression is that it really is awesome.
 Even at full price I really would recommend the Elements version of RX 7.